DevExpress/devextreme-documentation/concepts/05 UI Components/TreeList/00 Getting Started with TreeList/10 Customize Columns/3 Reorder Columns.md

-To reorder grid columns, change their order in the **columns** array.
+To reorder columns, change their order in the **columns** array.
 Users can also reorder columns if you enable the [allowColumnReordering](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#allowColumnReordering) property.

 ---
 ##### jQuery